 One day a friend of mine who I had been meaning to call (but now felt anxious about how long it had been) got on the bus I was on.
-Instead of waving to him and saying ‘so glad I ran into you!”
-I literally ducked down, head out the back exit and walked home….in the rain.
+Instead of waving to him and saying, “So glad I ran into you!”, I literally ducked down, headed out the back exit and walked home… in the rain.
 This is just one of the so many ways my propensity for avoiding uncomfortable scenarios has popped up in my life.

 If you have an undertaking you need to tackle, build an accountability safety net.
 Whenever I have significant deadlines or pending tasks, I let the people closest to me know.
 It’s a lot easier to avoid a thing if you’re the only one who knows you’re avoiding it.

-I had a academic advisor who was really hands-off.
+I had an academic advisor who was really hands-off.
 If I didn’t email (which could stretch for months at a time), she wouldn’t email me.
 She believed grad school was for grown-ups who shouldn’t be hand-held.
 She wasn’t mean about it.
 It was just how she moved through the world.
-It just happened to clash with my avoidant way of moving through world.
-It stressed me out constantly and I made very little progress on my work.
+This style just happened to clash with my avoidant way of moving through the world.
+It stressed me out constantly, and I made very little progress on my work.

 Eventually, I switched to a more compatible advisor.
 The logistics of the transition were difficult, but in the long run, it was so much better.
 Instead of constantly being critical or frustrated with yourself, see if there are changes you can make that work better with your patterns.

-If it’s a task that you’re avoiding – ask someone to do it for you.
+If it’s a task that you’re avoiding, ask someone to do it for you.
 If you’re avoiding calling the bank, have someone else dial the number.
 If you’re avoiding going to the doctor, have someone go with you.
-I frequently ask friends to read email that I’m nervous about.
+I frequently ask friends to read email I’m nervous about.
 Sometimes it takes off just enough edge to help you face a thing.

 I avoid high-risk and high-stress things, but I also avoid the little random things too.
 There are so many times when I’ll pick up an electric bill or read a text message and promptly put it down.
 I’ll pay that later.
-I’ll respond to that later, but later never comes.
+I’ll respond to that later.
+But later never comes.
 Now I try and do these tasks as soon as possible.
-I like to or facing things head on like a muscle I’m building with these more trivial things.
-Also, it helps those trivial things from becoming the big things.
+I like to face things head-on, like a muscle I’m building, with these more trivial things.
+Doing so also helps those trivial things from becoming the big things.

 Thinking about doing something you don’t want to do can take up so much time and energy.
-I can think about doing something for so long and so hard that I completely lose sight of the fact that I actually haven’t actually made any actual moves towards it.
-It’s important for me to constantly check – in with what’s action and what’s thought.
-This is an especially helpful area for that safety net to sweep in.
+I can think about doing something for so long and so hard that I completely lose sight of the fact that I haven’t actually made any moves towards it.
+It’s important for me to constantly check in with what’s action and what’s thought.
+This is an especially helpful area for your safety net to sweep in.

-If you know at your ideally something should take you two minutes or two hours, just assume you won’t be operating at your most efficient and give yourself bonus time.
+If you know ideally something should take you two minutes or two hours, just assume you won’t be operating at your most efficient and give yourself bonus time.

 Maybe you just can’t bring yourself to face whatever it is you’re avoiding.
 That happens.
 But try not to ignore or drop it completely.
 See if there is a small step you can take towards it.
-If you’ve been avoiding a person that you’ve been meaning to have some elaborate reunion dinner with to make up for lost time (I run through so many of these hypothetical scenarios in my head).
-And you can’t bring yourself to call them to invite them to this hypothetical event, instead try texting a ‘hey, thinking on you.”
-You couldn’t make it to class, send an email.
+If you’ve been avoiding a person that you’ve been meaning to have some elaborate reunion dinner with to make up for lost time (I run through so many of these hypothetical scenarios in my head), and you can’t bring yourself to call them to invite them to this hypothetical event, instead try texting a “Hey, thinking of you.”

 More Radical Reads: 4 Ways I’m Learning to Heal From Toxic Shame

 You tried different steps, but you still avoided the thing.
-And now tyou have tot deal with *insert* late fees, missed opportunity, a damaged relationship, etc. Do your best to take responsibility.
-Avoidance can burn a lot of bridges and cause a bunch of harm, so often times this means apologizing – even if it means apologizing to yourself.
+And now you have to deal with late fees, missed opportunities, a damaged relationship, and so on.
+Do your best to take on responsibility.
+Avoidance can burn a lot of bridges and cause a bunch of harm, so often this means apologizing – even if it means apologizing to yourself.